perspectivesonatheme/patterns/Core/Priming.md

 - "Extraordinary claims require extraordinary evidence."
 (Carl Sagan)
 - Carl Sagan, “The Burden of Skepticism”
 - (When asked what he would have done had Sir Eddington's observations been inconsistent with his theory of general relativity) "Then I would have been sorry for the dear Lord; the theory is correct."
 (Einstein)
+- “In 1781, Isaac Newton’s laws of motion and gravitation were used to predict the orbit of a newly discovered planet called Uranus.
+The prediction was wrong.
+But instead of accepting that Newton’s laws were thus falsified, the problem was solved simply by tinkering with the auxiliary assumptions, in this case by making the box a little bigger.
+John Adams and Urbain Le Verrier independently proposed that there was an as-yet-unobserved eighth planet in the solar system that was perturbing the orbit of Uranus.
+Neptune was duly discovered, in 1846, very close to the position predicted by Le Verrier.“ (https://aeon.co/essays/post-empirical-science-is-an-oxymoron-and-it-is-dangerous)

 Dogma: something like an absolute prior\
 Retrodiction: using present information to explain past events